sauladalibor/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 ### Formatting a Table

 You can enable the user to modify a table via the built-in UI of the __RadRichTextBox__.
 This is done by using the __RadRichTextBoxRibbonUI__, which exposes a __Table Tools__ contextual menu with two tabs – __Design__ and __Layout__.
 They expose UI buttons for all API methods used for formatting and modifying a table.
-To learn more about how to use the __RadRichTextBoxRibbonUI__ read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).
+To learn more about how to use the __RadRichTextBoxRibbonUI__, read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).

 ![Rad Rich Text Box Features Layout Elements Tables 05](images/RadRichTextBox_Features_LayoutElements_Tables_05.png)

 The __Design__ contextual tab allows you to use a predefined set of formatting options called Table styles.
 The __TableStylesGallery__ offers a way to easily create, delete, modify and apply table styles in a document.
-To learn more about how to use the TableStylesGallery read [this topic]({%slug radrichtextbox-ui-for-applying-formatting-table-styles-gallery%}).
+To learn more about how to use the TableStylesGallery, read [this topic]({%slug radrichtextbox-ui-for-applying-formatting-table-styles-gallery%}).

 ![Rad Rich Text Box Features Layout Elements Tables 07](images/RadRichTextBox_Features_LayoutElements_Tables_07.png)

-Additionally, the built-in context menu of the __RadRichTextBox__ gives the user the possibility to open the __Table Properties__ and __Table Borders__ dialogs.
+Additionally, the built-in context menu of the __RadRichTextBox__ allows the user the option to open the __Table Properties__ and __Table Borders__ dialogs.

+<<Comment: Please double-check your figures.
+You have image 7 before image 6.>>
 ![Rad Rich Text Box Features Layout Elements Tables 06](images/RadRichTextBox_Features_LayoutElements_Tables_06.png)

 >tipTo wire these dialogs to your own UI you can use the __ShowTablePropertiesDialog()__ method of __RadRichTextBox__ or the __ShowTablePropertiesCommand__.